Framing: What Are We Solving?

 Contradictions

-Contradictions are trickier.
+Contradictions are trickier to find and solve.
 They often stem from misaligned client goals or conflicting audience needs.
-The common mistake: creatives are trying to 'solve' contradictions on their own.
+The common mistake is when we as creatives try to 'solve' contradictions on our own.
 This ambition usually leads to misalignment down the line.
 Instead, bring contradictions forward.
 Discuss them with stakeholders, meaning the individuals or organizations who issued the brief, early.
 Don't default to solving what you don't yet understand.

 Missing Context

 Missing context lives in the gap between strategy and data.
-It's normal.
-When something feels unclear, don't fill in the blanks yourself.
+When communication lapses or something is overlooked.
+This is normal, but when something feels unclear, don't fill in the blanks yourself.
 Ask.
 Point out the gaps to your stakeholders.
 Often, simply showing where context is missing is enough to realign their expectations or reveal assumptions they didn't know they were making.
 Other times, missing context is caused by an oversight or a belief that you already knew the context.
-That affirmation should always be welcomed.
+Confirm this oversight, and align all parties on what is known and what is not prior to moving forward.

 The Problem Statement